dubinsky/dubinsky/_posts/2011-12-12-on-option-and-checked-exceptions.md

-(Either <u>is</u> (I think) used in Haskell l to represent exceptions, but jumping over stack frame is not really an option in a purely functional setting :) Also, the pain of explicit propagation of the Either values is alleviated by monads and syntax sugar, if the memory serves.)
+(Either <u>is</u> (I think) used in Haskell l to represent exceptions, but jumping over stack frame is not really an option in a purely functional setting :) Also, the pain of explicit propagation of the Either values is alleviated by monads and syntax sugar, if memory serves.)

 Dick mentioned that just like with Option, there are combinators in Scala that allow computation to be expressed in a smooth way, without analyzing the intermediary Either values at each step - and still taking them into account.